th2-net/th2-conn-dirty-broken-fix/README.md

 ## 1.4.2

 * Add property `encode-mode: dirty` for messages that are corrupted with transformation strategies: `TRANSFORM_MESSAGE_STRATEGY`, `INVALID_CHECKSUM` and `TRANSFORM_LOGON`
+* Added synchronization for business messages sent via rabbitmq and messages that are sent from handler.

 ## 1.4.1